nhsconnect/FHIR-CDS/pages/solution/overview_concepts.md

 * Initiate the checking of Directory Services for service instances that meet the needs expressed in the ReferralRequest (Create a `$check-services` query)
 * Populate the Encounter Report
 * Notify the intended ERR of the Encounter Report url
-* Render the Encounter Report from the `Composition` resource
 * Respond to Encounter Report searches

 The Encounter Management System MAY:

 * Write resources which are not core (e.g. `Condition`)
-* Invoke `$IsValid` to identify if a CDSS has a contractural relationship with the patient's Clinical Commisioning Group (CCG)
+* Invoke `$isValid` to identify if a CDSS has a contractural relationship with the patient's Clinical Commisioning Group (CCG)
 * Render the Encounter Report from the `List` resource
 * Search for existing Encounter Reports